 For a complete list of accepted and banned items, view the Garbage Information page.

-Residents can also drop-off scrap metal in the metal bin located at the Household Hazardous Waste Depot.
-This includes microwaves, metal frames, pipes, old pots and pans, BBQs, etc. Items with refrigerant are banned from the metal bin.
+Residents can also drop-off scrap metal in the metal bin located at the Waste Diversion Facility, off Station Rd.
+Examples of Scrap Metal include microwaves, metal frames, pipes, old pots and pans, BBQs, etc. Items with refrigerant are banned from the metal bin.

-The Paint Re-Use Program is a waste reduction program located at the Household Hazardous Waste Depot.
-Good quality household product such as paint, stains, varnishes and cleaners can be picked up by residents, free of charge.
+The Paint Re-Use Program is a waste reduction program located at the Household Hazardous Waste Depot (off Station Rd).
+Good quality paint can be picked up by residents, free of charge.

 These chemicals are used in simple applications and seep into the ground.
 For example: